petermr/CEVOpen/articleAnalysis/oil186/raw/DictionaryDescriptionsOIL186/INDEXofOIL186Dictionaries.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This document contains information about the Manually Created Dictionaries for OIL186.
+Dictionaries Purpose
+identify objects/concepts which are “concepts” eg. e.coli is a concept.
+Give them clear lexical names they can be searched with
+Give them a link to wikidata or other authorities so we can learn more about them.
+An object that goes by more than one name is a synonym

 PLEASE NOTE: Rather than alphabetical order, are listed here in the logical progression from Plants -> Extracts -> Testing Methods and Instruments -> Results Analysis -> Activities -> Target Organisms the activities were tested upon -> Diseases related to those target organisms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~